 Q Should I contact individual faculty to speak with them about my research interests in order to be considered for funding?

-A No. Faculty wishing to fund a new graduate student are given files of appropriate candidates to review.
+A No. Faculty wishing to fund a new graduate student are given files of appropriate candidates to review during the admissions process.
 Therefore, it is important for students to be specific about their research interests in their statement of purpose.

 Q What is your acceptance rate?

 A We don’t have a set cohort size.
 Each year we receive about 200 applications.
 Of those, we admit 35-40 and we offer funding to 7-15.

 Q What is the size of your entering class?

 A About 12-15 for the traditional program.
 We have about 50 students in the traditional graduate program.